 Imported goods that are frequently found to be infested with scale insects may be subject to mandatory, pre-export treatment approved by Australia.

 Department of Agriculture, Water and the Environment, November 2020.

 If you have difficulty accessing these files, visit web accessibility for help.

-Your feedback during the consultation period will help inform our final group PRA of soft and hard scale insects on fresh fruit, vegetable, cut-flower and foliage imports.
 We expect to release the final report in 2021.
 Please note that this is an indicative timeline and may be subject to change.

 New scientific information